-1986 is a year that is significant for anyone living in the Permian Basin at the time.
+1986 is a significant year for anyone living in the Permian Basin.
 That year marked the start of a dramatic downturn in the oilfield that left many without a job.
-As the foundation trustees watched this situation unfold around them, they did what good stewards do.
-They asked themselves how they could respond to the need.
-The answer was to launch an innovative scholarship program at Midland College, providing graduates from any high school in Midland County the opportunity to launch their post-high school career.
-To date, more than 20,000 students have benefited from Legacy.
+As the foundation trustees watched the situation unfold, they asked themselves how they could strategically respond to the need.
+The answer was to launch an innovative scholarship program at Midland College, providing graduates from any high school in Midland County the opportunity to pursue a college education.

-In 2003, Helen Greathouse Charitable Trust partnered with Abell-Hanger Foundation, and the scholarship was renamed, Legacy.
-In 2006, a third Midland family, Harvey and Harriet Herd, through the Chaparral Foundation, joined this rich tradition of supporting MC students in their pursuit of higher education.
-That tradition continued to grow when Dorothy and Clarence Scharbauer, through the Scharbauer Foundation, united with the other three family foundations to support this great educational legacy.
+In 2003, Helen Greathouse Charitable Trust partnered with the Abell-Hanger Foundation, and the scholarship was renamed Legacy.
+In 2006, a third Midland family, Harvey, and Harriet Herd, through the Chaparral Foundation, joined this rich tradition of supporting MC students in their pursuit of higher education.
+That tradition grew again when Dorothy and Clarence Scharbauer, through the Scharbauer Foundation, united with the other three foundations to support this tremendous educational legacy.

-Additionally, the approved credentials (degrees & certifications) are now based on selected areas of study reflecting the Permian Basin workforce needs.
-When we have an economic upturn, we invariably find ourselves lacking in the number of trained workers in key areas impacting the oil and gas industry and other critical industries such as health care and education, is essential to our community’s success.
+Additionally, the approved fields of study (degrees & certifications) are now based on Permian Basin workforce needs.
+Developing skilled workers to meet the needs of the oil and gas industry and other critical industries, such as health care and education, is essential to our community’s success.

-We will continue the community service expectation but have expanded the scope of the experience to include the variety of nonprofit volunteer experiences.
+We continued the community service expectation but expanded the scope of the experience to include a variety of nonprofit volunteer experiences.

 Perhaps the most exciting change is the addition of the Abell-Hanger Fellows program.
-Graduating sophomores who have completed the Leadership and Philanthropy Academy, are eligible to apply for the education continuance scholarship.
-If selected as a scholarship recipient, they can transfer to a 4-year university (WTAMU, Texas Tech, UTPB, Angelo State, and Sul Ross University) with scholarship support for their final 2 years.
+Graduating sophomores who complete the Legacy Academy can apply for the education continuance scholarship.
+If selected as a scholarship recipient, they can transfer to a 4-year university (WTAMU, Texas Tech, UTPB, Angelo State, and Sul Ross University) with scholarship support for their final two years.

 Visit the Midland College Legacy website.